Put Your Home Karaoke System Together

 You may organize your system components into an entertainment center or simply set up on a sturdy table.
 Make sure that all your components are plugged into a good surge protector as they are very susceptible to damage from power surges.

 Connecting Audio to a MixerThe "audio in" connections of a mixer are going to be two (left and right) RCA receptacles, or two (left and right) 1/4" TS receptacles, or a USB receptacle if the mixer is so equipped.
 The audio out connections of a karaoke disc or hard drive player are typically going to be two (left and right) RCA receptacles.
 The cable to use here is either the basic Dual RCA Cable or a Dual RCA to Dual 1/4" TS Adapter Cable.
 If you are using a computer as the player it is highly recommended that you opt for a USB capable mixer.
-A bi-directional digital USB connection is superior to an analog connection and also allows you to easily record the main mix on the computer.
+A bi-directional digital USB connection is superior to an analog connection and also allows you to easily send the main mix back to the computer for recording.
 A single USB cable is required.
 To connect to a mixer without USB capability the audio from a computer will be coming from the 1/8" TRS earphone jack.
 To connect to the two RCA receptacles on the mixer you will need a 1/8" TRS to Dual RCA Adapter Cable.
 If the mixer has only 1/4" TS inputs you will use a 1/8" TRS to Dual 1/4" TS Adapter Cable.

 Connecting Passive Speakers to an AmplifierVirtually all amplifiers (including powered mixers) will have 1/4" TS output connections.
 Virtually all passive PA speakers will have 1/4" TS input connections.
 Heavy gauge 1/4" TS speaker cables are typically used.
 These come in various lengths and gauges.
 Your home system is not likely to require over 30 foot long cables.